ukropj/board-games/AnimalAgricola/deploy/readme.txt

  	- Game will maintain the correct number of animals, but their positions may change.
  	- You will need to reposition your animals manually after redoing an animal-related action.

-### Displays
+## Displays

+ - Actions tab shows action board.
- - Buildings tab shows bigger building tiles
+ - Buildings tab shows bigger building tiles.
- - Animals tab shows bonus points scoring tables
+ - Animals tab shows bonus points scoring tables.
  - Score tab shows current scores of both players.

+ - Building panel (in the bottom) can be toggled using toolbar.
+ - Board layout can be switched from two farm to single farm usong toolbar.

 ## Version history

+1.2
+ - added "Even More Buildings Big and Small" expansion
+ - possible to save scores
 1.1
  - added "More Buildings Big and Small" expansion
 1.0